joshbeckman/andjosh.github.io/_decks/twice-around-the-js-loop.md

 - JavaScript is event-driven
 - JavaScript is asynchronous
 - JavaScript is non-blocking
-- JavaScript is the same in Node.js & the browser
+- JavaScript runs the same in Node.js & the browser
 </section>
 <section data-markdown>
 ## What Happens?